johnkerl/miller/docs6/reference-verbs.rst

     $ mlr skip-trivial-records -h
     Usage: mlr skip-trivial-records [options]
-    Passes through all records except:
+    Passes through all records except those with zero fields, or those for which all fields have empty value.
-    * those with zero fields;
+    Options:
-    * those for which all fields have empty value.
+    -h|--help Show this message.

 .. code-block:: none
    :emphasize-lines: 1,1